aarpyy/Cryptography/README.md

-power algorithm' and baby-step-giant-step, general algebra functions such as Chinese Remainder and the Euclidean Extended Algorithm for gcd's, and support for matrices including Matrix and Linear Map objects that extend numpy's array to include more functionality such as solving non-square systems, solving systems over the field of integers, change-of-basis, etc.
+power algorithm' and baby-step-giant-step, general algebra functions such as Chinese Remainder and the Euclidean Extended Algorithm for gcd's, and support for matrices including Matrix and Linear Map objects that extend numpy's array to include more functionality such as solving non-square systems, solving systems over the finite field of integers, change-of-basis, etc.

 ## Required Packages
 * numpy